-These questions can be answered by looking at the library budget, which can be found online at the CFO's budget page, http://cfo.dc.gov/page/budget.
+These questions can be answered by looking at the library budget, which can be found in the budget section of the Office of the Chief Financial Officer's website.
 If you are looking between March and June, you'll find information on the Mayor's proposed budget for the upcoming year (in addition to information on the current-year budget and last year's).
-Once the budget is approved in June, the documents will reflect the final budget as approved by the DC Council.for the year.
+Once the budget is approved in June, the documents will reflect the final budget as approved by the DC Council for the year.

-The DC budget documents provide a set of information on every DC agency, which are the city departments identified by the service provided: Public Works, Latino Affairs, Fire and Emergency Medical Services, etc. (CE0)
+The DC budget documents provide a set of information on every DC agency.
+These are the city departments identified by the service provided: Department of Transportation, Fire and Emergency Medical Services, Department of Housing and Community Development, etc.

-Let's take a closer look at the agency budget chapter for the DC Public Library, using the fiscal year 2017 budget as an example.
-It is found in Volume 3, under the Public Education System appropriations title.
+Let's take a closer look at the agency budget chapter for the DC Public Library, using the proposed fiscal year 2018 budget as an example.
+It is found under the Public Education System appropriation title.